 I’m currently a postdoctoral research fellow at the Computer Science department of the University of Milan (Italy), where I teach software engineering, and I work in the software engineering research group.
 During my Ph.D. program, I have been selected to participate at the ACM Student Research Competition and Doctoral Symposium of different editions of the ICSE conference.
 I received my PhD degree in Computer Science from the University of Milan in 2014.
 My dissertation focused on the combination of advanced abstraction techniques and big data approaches to tackle the state explosion problem in formal verification.
-My current research activity focuses on Software Engineering, formal methods, formal Verification, self-adaptive systems, real-time systems, parallel and distributed Systems.
-I’m especially interested in methods and tools to improve dependability of adaptable and evolvable time-dependent applications.
-If you want more information about me, you can take a look at my complete Curriculum Vitae.
+My current research activity focuses on Formal Methods and Software Engineering.
+I’m especially interested in: uncertainty quantification in software development; model-based testing techniques; methods and tools to improve dependability of adaptable and evolvable time-dependent applications.
+If you want more information about me, you can take a look at my complete Curriculum Vitae (last update: Feb.
+2019).